 Some Credit Cards Automatically Provide Coverage When Used for Car Rentals

 In addition to personal insurance and insurance through Avis, drivers who pay for their Rent-A-Car with a credit card may also have liability insurance through their credit company.

 This is often the best-case scenario for an accident survivor, because many of these credit cards explicitly provide primary coverage, meaning it can be used without having to exhaust any other resources first.

 While some credit card holders choose their cards specifically based on travel benefits like rental liability coverage, others may have chosen them for other reasons and may have no idea this coverage exists.
 This is another reason why legal representation is so helpful after this kind of car accident — your lawyer can investigate all possible avenues of coverage, and then optimize a strategy to get you the compensation you need.

 Even when credit card coverage for car rental liability is only secondary, it’s still another potential resource.
 That’s important to know about, in case the damages from the accident exceed the limits on the other insurance policies involved.
-In such situations, a lawyer can help with navigating this extra layer of contractual fine print, to prevent all three insurers from shifting liability onto each other.
+In such situations, a truck accident law firm in Atlanta, GA can help with navigating this extra layer of contractual fine print, to prevent all three insurers from shifting liability onto each other

 Onboard Monitoring Equipment Can Help the Truth Come Out in Rental Car Accidents

 Another factor that sets rental car crashes apart from most other traffic accidents is the presence of digital monitoring in modern rental vehicles.